-Drea is a board certified life and wellness coach and founder of R.E.A.L.
-Principles for Mutual Connection ~ The Science & Soul of the Human Animal Bond.
-Drea’s lifelong passion for non-human animals, nature, and the environment along with her commitment to empowering people to heal their relationship with self, each other, our animal kin and the natural world led to the creation of One Heart Wild Education Sanctuary.
-Drea has decades of experience managing and volunteering for nonprofit organizations, is certified through Human Equine Alliance for Learning, and is currently completing a degree in Psychology with an emphasis on Trans-Species Psychology.
-Drea’s advocacy to end suffering and heal psychological harm for our animal kin is highlighted in One Heart Wild’s humane education programs.
-Trans-species psychology teaches us that social animals are more alike than different from us and it calls us all to heal the connections between nature, humans, and non-human animals.
+Drea is a, Certified Counselor (WA), Board Certified Life and Health Coach, MSW candidate, with an undergraduate degree in Psychology, minor in trans-species Psychology.
+Drea’s lifelong passion for non-human animals, nature, and the environment along with her commitment to empowering people to heal their relationship with self, each other, our animal kin, and the natural world led to the creation of the trauma-informed nonprofit; One Heart Wild Therapeutic Sanctuary and ROOTS Institute.
+ROOTS Institute certifies therapists, educators, and others working within the human-animal interface, in Animal/Equine Assisted and Nature-Based Therapeutic Services.
+ROOTS Institute meets the American Counseling Association facilitator competencies for Animal-Assisted Intervention training.
+Drea has worked full time with youth, teens, and adults since 2010, prior to that she spent decades managing and volunteering for nonprofit organizations.
+Drea’s advocacy to end suffering and heal psychological harm for humans and our animal kin is highlighted in One Heart Wild’s humane education programs.
+Trans-species psychology teaches us that social animals are more alike than different from us, and it calls us all to heal the connections between nature, humans, and non-human animals.

-Brenda Newell - Vice Chair, Clinical & Program Director, Board of Directors
+Brenda Newell - Vice Chair, Clinical Director, Board of Directors

 Brenda Newell is a Licensed Clinical Social Worker.
 Her background and extensive training includes: serving the Gay, Lesbian, Bisexual, and Transgender (LGBT) community, working with individuals impacted by abuse and violence, individuals living with HIV/AIDS, individuals seeking support for significant life transitions, holistic approaches to wellness, and bringing humans and horses together for healing through Equine Experiential Learning and Psychotherapy.
 Brenda is a Sexual Minorities and Gender Specialist for the LGBT community, a Certified Children’s Mental Health Specialist and a Certified Human Equine Alliance for Learning & Psychotherapy Facilitator.
 Brenda is a certified volunteer for RedRover Readers humane education reading program.